-- 1. Insert the drive pin to the motor drive shaft.
-Insert the coupling to align with the drive pin in the motor shaft. - 2.
-Install the motor onto the motor bracket ensuring the couplings are engaged together correctly (top and bottom).
+- Install the motor onto the motor bracket ensuring the couplings are engaged together correctly (top and bottom).
 (NB: The motor can be placed in all directions on the motor bracket.
-However, ensure the cable terminals are accessible for electrical installation later.) - 3.
+However, ensure the cable terminals are accessible for electrical installation later.) - 2.
 If you are installing the motor at an angle of more than 30 degrees off vertical, the motor will require separate/ additional support.
-(NB: For non IP protected thrusters do not position supports on the motors top cap.) - 4.
-Fasten the bolts holding the motor to the motor bracket with the below torque. - 5.
+(NB: For non IP protected thrusters do not position supports on the motors top cap.) - 3.
+Fasten the bolts holding the motor to the motor bracket with the above torque. - 4.
 Check the drive shafts are engaged by rotating the propeller.
 (NB: Rotating the propellers can be hard due to the gear reduction and the motor, however the propeller must be able to rotate via hand power.)